o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/six-point-lighting-tutorial.md

 Note that a proper depth map would give proper normals so the 3D IBL method may work.
 However, since this tutorial doesn't cover depth, we provide this approximation method via custom IBL.
 {{< /note >}}

  For each pixel, you will perform a raycast in six directions.
 This gets the colors of the sky box at each direction.
-Then, you will multiply those colors by texel's lighting intensity from the corresponding directions.
+Then, you will multiply those colors by the texel's directional lighting intensity, respectively.
 Finally, add those together to get the overall IBL.

 1. Open `SixPointLighting.azsli`.